Expatriate insurance: International auto insurance

 Different countries will have different requirements in regards to the minimum amount of coverage that an individual must have.
-These requirements are usually set forth by the country's Insurance Authority or Regulator.
-In nations that where previously British Colonies it is usually the case that every vehicle should be covered under a basic Third Party Liability Plan or ACT policy.
-ACT Insurance refers to the British Road Traffic Act of 1930, which laid out the basic requirements for motor insurance at that time.
+These requirements are usually set forth by the country's insurance authority or regulator.
+In nations that where previously British colonies it is usually the case that every vehicle should be covered under a basic third-party liability plan or ACT policy.
+ACT insurance refers to the British Road Traffic Act 1930, which laid out the basic requirements for motor insurance at that time.
 ACT insurance will only cover the insured for any death or injury resulting from an accident.

-If you are unfamiliar with the laws regarding motor insurance in the country that you have relocated to you should talk to an insurance professional (either a real estate broker or agent) for more information.

-Expatriate international health insurance
+International health insurance

-If you are not covered under a group medical insurance program, an individual international medical policy could be purchased.
-These policies include worldwide medical protection and also can include evacuation services.
-Many of these plans have direct-pay with hospitals & global networks worldwide as well as worldwide emergency assistance to help you find the best facilities to treat your conditions.
-Cost of expatriate insurance depends on a myriad of factors, including your age, medical history, country of coverage, national resources and In many cases, a country's level of industrialization.
-However, international healthcare and insurance may be less expensive than US domestic insurance and healthcare.
+These policies typically include worldwide medical protection and also can include evacuation services.
+Many of these plans have direct-pay with hospitals & global networks worldwide as well as worldwide emergency assistance to help find a facility for treatment.

 An International Health Insurance policy will typically calculate premiums based on a policyholder's age, current medical history, and area of coverage, rather than on their claims history.
 These plans usually offer one of two areas of coverage: Worldwide; or Worldwide excluding the USA (other countries may be excluded as well).
 The reason for this is that medical care in the USA is the most expensive in the world, but most international insurance companies will rank countries by medical costs and have premiums adjusted accordingly.

-The majority of international health insurance plans for expatriates are, however, globally portable.
+The majority of international health insurance plans for expatriates are globally portable.
 This allows foreign nationals overseas to move fluidly form one country to the next without periods of no cover.
-This is a significant difference from local health insurance plans and makes these policies attractive to many individuals.
 For the most part, however, an international health insurance policy will not cover an individual when they have returned to their home nation ("home country coverage"), making the investment practical only if the policyholder is planning to be overseas for an extended period of time.
 Some policies also cover treatments in a person's home country often for a limited period of time.